-identification CQAs The of for complex products be challenging. can Biotechnological/biological products, for example, typically possess such a large number of quality attributes that it might not be possible to fully evaluate the impact on safety and efficacy of each one.
-Risk assessments can be performed to rank or prioritise quality Prior knowledge can be used at the beginning of development and attributes. assessments can be iteratively updated with development data (including data from nonclinical and clinical studies) during the lifecycle.
+The identification ofCQAsfor complex products challenging. can be Biotechnological/biological products, for example, typically possess such a large number of quality attributes that it might not be possible to fully evaluate the impact on safety and efficacy of each one.
+Risk assessments can be performed to rank or prioritise quality Prior knowledge can be used at the beginning of development and assessments can be iteratively updated with development data (including data from nonclinical and clinical studies) during the lifecycle.
 Knowledge regarding mechanism of action and biological characterisation, such as studies evaluating structure-function relationships, can contribute to the assessment of risk for some product attributes.